SOFIAcastillo/Playbook/README.md

 Yes, you've got your people, tools, processess, whatever... *but are they optimal?*

-In order to evaluate if you're working in the best way you can, you can start by centralizing and making visible the business infromation, for you and your team.
-But, Sofia, *why be aware of that sort of information?* Be-e-ecause only by knowing what you currently do and what you currently count on, you can consider if there's a better way to function.
+A way to make this analysis is to first mapp whith what and with whon you're working with in the present.
+BECAUSE(https://www.youtube.com/watch?v=CvBfHwUxHIk) only by knowing what you currently do and what you currently count on, you can consider if there's a better way to function.

 ### How does it work?

 map your people, projects, tools.
 In order to have provide transparent information for everyone in the team.

+centralizing and making visible the business infromation, for you and your team.
+But, Sofia, *why be aware of that sort of information?*

 Why do for you to map the elements, channels and interrelations of your company.
 This is a way of making the information available to the whole team, facilitating the flow of your work.